monraza/monraza.github.io/content/artifacts/vibe_coding_handbook.md

 - **AI Coding Tool**: While this guide works with any AI coding assistant, for a quick start we are using [Bolt.new](https://bolt.new/).
 It is particularly good if you want to see results immediately without any setup. integrates with GitHub for version control, and supports deployment to Netlify.

 - **Web Browser**: Chrome or Edge (for developer tools)
-- **Google Lighthouse**: Built into Chrome (no installation needed) for performance and accessiblity testing
+- **Google Lighthouse**: Built into Chrome (no installation needed) for performance and accessibility testing

 ## Setting Up Your Workspace